ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 turning the ticket over in my hands.
 The folks who play the lotto, I've been told,
 are dumb: "A tax on people who don't understand math,"
-read a sticker on the door to my classroom,
+read a sticker on the door of my classroom,
 left behind by an old teacher, I presume.

 Where do you feel the urge to spend that dollar?